-Medications do not have to be removed from their containers, as long as the containers easily fit in the envelope.
+Medications do not have to be removed from their containers with this option, as long as the containers easily fit in the envelope.
 The client should:

-- 1- Put the medications in the envelope - Up to 8 ounces (of which no more than 4 ounces is liquids) - Put containers with liquids in a sealed plastic bag first - Do not include any sharps (needles) or inhalers! - 2- Seal the envelope and ensure it enters the U.S. Postal Service mail system
+- 1- Put the medications in the envelope - 2- Seal the envelope and ensure it enters the U.S. Postal Service mail system

-The unmarked pre-paid envelopes are preaddressed and sent to an incinerator for destruction.
+The unmarked pre-paid envelopes are pre-addressed and sent to an incinerator for destruction.
 The envelopes are tracked, and verification of destruction is available.